 Murray and Myers were convicted in separate trials in March 1875, and sentenced to death.
 Though there was some surprise that Myers was convicted of first-degree murder despite his secondary role in the case, their convictions were sustained on appeal (Myers and Murray v.
 Commonwealth, 79 Pa.
 308, 1875).

-William Murray and Frederick Myers were executed on January 6, 1876, before a reported crowd of 500 people, said to have been the largest crowd ever to see an execution inside the jail.
+William Murray and Frederick Myers were executed on January 6, 1876, before a reported crowd of 500 people, said to have been the largest crowd ever to see a nominally private execution inside the jail.
 Murray is reported to have suffered a slow and lingering death twenty minutes after the trap was sprung.